Sleep on the Wing

-Sleep on the Wing is the follow up to Bibio's ninth studio album, Ribbons; it was announced on 5 May 2020, and was released on 12 June 2020.
+Sleep on the Wing is the follow-up to Bibio's ninth studio album, Ribbons; it was announced on 5 May 2020, and was released on 12 June 2020.
 The release consists of ten new songs, only two of which contain lyrics.
 Upon release, the EP received generally favourable reviews.

 Recording and release

 The mostly instrumental songs were recorded at Bibio's countryside home in the midlands of England, with only two tracks featuring lyrics.
 The music includes field recordings of nature sounds such as birds and running water.
 All instruments were performed by Bibio himself, including acoustic guitar, violin, cello, bass guitar, tape loop, and turntable.

 The EP was announced on 5 May 2020 along with the release of the title track.
 The same day, a music video directed by Sonnye Lim premiered on YouTube, featuring animated elements from the artwork for the release.
 The EP was released on Warp Records on 12 June.
 According to Bibio, the release is a companion piece to the 2019 album Ribbons and shouldn't be considered a full album.
 On 15 June, Bibio released a music video for "Oakmoss" that featured the artist playing a fully acoustic version of the song.
-Throughout July and August of 2020, videos for the songs "Otter Shadows", "Crocus", "A Couple Swim", and "Awpockes" that featured rural landscapes were released on Bibio's YouTube channel.
+Throughout July and August 2020, videos for the songs "Otter Shadows", "Crocus", "A Couple Swim", and "Awpockes" that featured rural landscapes were released on Bibio's YouTube channel.